Makkovik: Politics

 Makkovik is governed by an AngajukKâk (currently Barry Andersen) and a five-member Inuit Community Government.
 The ICG consists of four members elected by the Inuit population (currently Bernie Andersen, Tony Andersen, Elizabeth Evans-Mitchell and Caroline Rideout) and one member elected by the non-Inuit population (currently Dion Rideout).

 In the provincial House of Assembly, Makkovik is represented as part of the riding of Torngat Mountains which is currently represented by Lela Evans.
 Three of the four most recent MHAs for Torngat Mountains have been from Makkovik.

 In the House of Commons, Makkovik is represented as part of Labrador which is currently represented by Philip Earle.

 In the Nunatsiavut Assembly, Makkovik is represented as its own single-member electoral district.
-The current representative is Thomas Evans while past representatives have been:
+The current representative is Thomas Evans.
+Past representatives have been: